Blending Marketing Automation and CRM to Unify Your Strategies

 While having a comprehensive marketing stack covering all of your bases deserves a thumbs up, many of these marketing technology platforms provide overlapping capabilities.
 That’s where a one-and-done solution like AdRoll comes in handy.
 With AdRoll, you can:

-Create and launch ads (retargeting, contextual, dynamic, static, you name it) on Facebook, Google, and hundreds of other places and platforms
+Create and launch ads (retargeting, contextual, dynamic, static, you name it) across the web

 Design and launch marketing emails